Home Warranty Payout Limits: How Much Will They Actually Pay?

 Scenario 4: Code Compliance Costs

-Your HVAC replacement requires electrical panel upgrades to meet current building codes.
+Your HVAC replacement requires electrical panel upgrades and a refrigerant changeover to A2L-compliant equipment under the EPA's 2026 phase-down rules.
 Your warranty covers the unit but excludes code compliance costs.

 The Code Compliance Trap

 Many warranties exclude the cost of bringing systems up to current building codes during a replacement.
 These costs can run $500–$3,000 and are commonly excluded from standard plans.
-Look for providers that include a code compliance upgrade add-on.
+American Home Shield's ShieldPlatinum is one of the few that includes a small $250 allowance for code violations, permits, and modifications.

 Some providers will notify you before work begins if your repair will exceed the cap and offer a cash-out option instead of a managed repair.
 Learn more about home warranty cash settlements to understand when that might be the better choice.